 We all remember the penniless existence of our college years, digging through couch cushions for beer money – in fact, for some of us, not much has changed.
 At any rate, thanks to the generous donations of Marv Welsch ‘49, Bob Yeager ‘68, Joe Costy ’77, Chris Cataldi ‘96, Kevin Mickelber ’96, and a small stipend from the alumni association, the undergrads attended the event for free!

 A few brothers logged a lot of miles to make their way to this year’s event.
 Todd Smith ’98 flew in from San Diego to join the brothers remembering Scott Campbell.
 Joe Costy ’77 drove up from North Carolina for his eighth consecutive year for a reunion with those 70s guys.
 And David Silver ’64, came all the way from Kentucky to celebrate the 50th anniversary of his graduation.

-Congratulations to the 2014 undergraduate award winners:
+Congratulations to the undergraduate award recipients: